hadrienj/hadrienj.github.io/_posts/2018-03-24-Deep-Learning-Book-Series-2.5-Norms.md

 # Introduction

-The [2.4](https://hadrienj.github.io/posts/Deep-Learning-Book-Series-2.4-Linear-Dependence-and-Span/) was heavy but this one is light.
-We will however see an important concept for machine learning and deep learning.
+We will see an important concept for machine learning and deep learning.
 The norm is what is generally used to evaluate the error of a model.
 For instance it is used to calculate the error between the output of a neural network and what is expected (the actual label or value).
 You can think of the norm as the length of a vector.
 It is a function that maps a vector to a positive value.
 Different functions can be used and we will see few examples.

 # 2.5 Norms